Marx-A00/virtual-museum/README.md

 - **Cel-Shading:** Toggle with "C" key - Creates a black-and-white architectural rendering style
 - **Outlines:** Toggle with "O" key - Adds bold black outlines to objects in the scene
 - **Noise Filter:** Toggle with "N" key - Applies a stippled/noise shading effect for added texture
-- **Anaglyph 3D:** Toggle with "A" key - Creates a red-blue stereoscopic effect for visual depth
+- **Anaglyph 3D:** Toggle with "T" key - Creates a red-blue stereoscopic effect for visual depth

 These effects can be used in combination (although anaglyph mode has some limitations with other effects).